 Extinct Steller's Sea Cow Rib Bone 06

-Approximate cut end dimensions at widest point is 1 3/4" x 3 1/8" at its widest by 1 15/16" thickness x 13" long and is slightly wider on the cut end.
+Approximate cut end dimensions at widest point is 3-1/2" at its widest by 2" thickness x 9-3/4" long.
+This is a very solid dense piece.

 Excavated from ancient Yupik Eskimo villages Kukuluk (coo coo' look) and traditional hunting camp sites (dating up to 6,000 years old) on St. Lawrence Island in the Bering Sea.
 Steller's Sea Cow were “discovered” by Georg Steller in 1741 in the Bering Sea and were extinct by the 1770's.

 Free Shipping on Online Orders Over $75.00 in the US.